-We can begin at Shukkeien Garden or Peace Memorial Park, depending on your preference.
-From there we explore Hiroshima Castle and Gokoku Shrine, learning about the city’s culture and resilience.
-As we follow the Peace Line into the Park, I highlight small details and stories most visitors miss.
+We begin at either Shukkeien Garden or Peace Memorial Park, depending on your preference, and walk through Hiroshima Castle and Gokoku Shrine to understand the city before 1945.
+As we follow the Peace Line into the park, I share stories and perspectives that many visitors miss.

-We continue to the A-Bomb Dome and, if you choose, the Peace Memorial Museum.
-The pace is relaxed, with time for questions, reflection, and even a coffee break.
-This is not a rushed sightseeing tour, but a warm and meaningful introduction to Hiroshima’s past and present.
+We continue to the A-Bomb Dome and, if you wish, the Peace Memorial Museum.
+The pace is relaxed, with time for questions and reflection.
+This is not a rushed sightseeing tour, but a thoughtful introduction to Hiroshima’s past and present.

 To ensure a smooth start to the tour, I will contact you in advance to confirm the exact meeting time and location.